linode/docs/docs/guides/development/concepts/differences-between-graph-and-relational-databases/index.md

 Here are five examples of popular relational databases:

-- [MySQL](https://www.mysql.com/) is the most popular open-source relational database on the market and is used to power platforms like WordPress, Joomla!, and Xoops.
+- [MySQL](https://www.mysql.com/) is the most popular open-source relational database on the market and is used to power many applications, like WordPres.
 MySQL is supported on Linux, macOS, and Windows.

 - [MariaDB](https://mariadb.org/) is a fork of MySQL and is equally as popular.
 This open-source relational database places much higher importance on frequent releases and security.
 MariaDB can be installed on Linux, macOS, and Windows.